prithvioak/music-project/README.md

 ![Markov midi sequence](screen_captures/markov_midi_seq.png "Markov midi sequence")
 * Random series: I generated random numbers between a low and a high value.
 I **varied the width of the envelope with speed**, as shown below:
+![Markov midi sequence](screen_captures/random_midi_seq.png "Markov midi sequence") While initially, the notes are quantized to the D major scale, this quantization is done away with halfway through with the intent of making an unnerving shift.
-![Markov midi sequence](screen_captures/random_midi_seq.png "Markov midi sequence") I then exported the out files onto a DAW and used them as a basis for my production!
+I then exported the out files onto a DAW and used them as a basis for my production!
 This repository also includes the final production output, **created in surround sound but outputted in binaural audio**.